Skip to content

 May 20, 2026

-Pulling brand colors straight from a hero shot, by hand, gives me control an auto-extractor never does.
-Touch dragging works well on my tablet.
-I'd love a saved-history feature, but copying the whole palette into my design file is quick enough.
+Pulling brand colors straight from a hero shot, by hand, gives me control an auto-extractor never does — and now Auto-extract seeds a starting set so I'm not placing all five from scratch.
+Touch dragging and zoom work well on my tablet.
+Copying the palette into my design file is quick.

 S